ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 | application/measured-component+cbor | - | TBD1 | {{&SELF}} |
 | application/measured-component+json | - | TBD2 | {{&SELF}} |

+If possible, TBD1 and TBD2 should be assigned in the 256..9999 range.

 --- back

 # Open Issues